tfpauly/privacy-proxy/draft-proxied-svcb-headers.md

    document while opportunistically establishing connections.

-3. Services with no SVCB records will be indicated as such by the proxy, allowing clients can proceed with the opportunistically established connection.
-For services with SVCB records, the proxy will provide enough information to allow clients to decide whether they can proceed with using the connection or whether the client needs to establish a new connection through the proxy to the alternative endpoint specified in a SVCB record.
+3. Services with no SVCB records will be indicated as such by the proxy, allowing clients to proceed with the opportunistically established connection.
+For services with SVCB records, the proxy will provide enough information to allow clients to decide whether they can proceed with using the connection or whether the client needs to establish a new connection through the proxy to an alternative endpoint specified in a SVCB record.

 4. For subsequent CONNECT* requests, clients provide information